Easy Rocky Road Fudge

 Ten minute rocky road fudge is made super fast in the microwave and with only 5 ingredients.
 Seriously?

-Quick 10-Minute Rocky Road Fudge is the perfect holiday dessert and will complement any cookie tray!
-Chocolate, marshmallows and walnuts!
+Quick 10-Minute Rocky Road Fudge is the perfect microwave fudge and will complement any cookie tray!
+Chocolate, marshmallows and walnuts.
+Yummy!

 Why aren’t you on the way to the kitchen now to make some?
 There are two ways to make fudge: the candy thermometer/double boiler way and the microwave way.